vijinho/stormyglass/README.md

 CLI script `stormyglass.php` calls the [stormglass weather API](https://docs.stormglass.io/) and writes the JSON to a file if successful.
 Optionally will output the result to *stdout*.

+The script can also be run as a web-service with PHP's in-built webserver for testing the JSON request/responses.

 ## Features

 - Runs on the command-line